Season’s Greetings from the KE team. Click here for our festive opening hours.

 For each of these holidays, we need your passport details and we need to send through to Nepal ahead of your departure a scan of the information pages of your passport and a scan of a passport-style photograph of yourself.
 Please send these scans to us once your holiday is guaranteed.

-In addition, for Conservation Area treks and other treks requiring Special Permits – DOL, DTM, MAN – you will be required on arrival in Kathmandu to provide your passport (with your visa) for presentation at the Nepal Tourism Board.
+In addition, for Conservation Area treks and other treks requiring Special Permits – DNB, DTM, MAN – you will be required on arrival in Kathmandu to provide your passport (with your visa) for presentation at the Nepal Tourism Board.
 Your passport will be returned to you by your tour leader at dinner.

 If you have a severe allergy please inform the KE office before you travel.
 We will do all we can to help, but we cannot guarantee an allergy free environment on KE trips.
 You will need to carry your own treatment for the allergy with you, as 'adrenaline auto-injectors' are not carried as standard by KE leaders and staff.
 You should inform your leader on arrival of your allergy, and let them know where you keep your adrenaline pen.